SEPTEMBER 2019 - Coombe Estate Road Closures

 Please try not to cut and paste the points below but weave them into your own words which will give more force as an objection than identical phrasing.

-• The Potential Opportunity Area is based on a 800m radius from Norbiton Station but extends beyond it in arbitrary manner (see map below)
+• The Potential Opportunity Area is based on a 800m radius from Norbiton Station but extends beyond it in arbitrary manner (see map by clicking here)

 • · The Coombe Estate is governed by a specific Act of Parliament, namely The Maldens and Coombe Urban District Council Act 1933 which protects and preserves the ‘Coombe Lands’ under the Act.